Employer-mandated tip pooling guidelines

-Mandatory service charges and their distribution among waitstaff have plagued the hospitality industry for years.
+Tips and their distribution among the staff have plagued the hospitality industry for years.
 Federal courts interpret the federal law differently and states have enacted their own statutes that place employers in constant uncertainty, depending on where they are located.
 Also, tip pooling arrangements have been a regular part of many restaurant operations and are generally allowed by both federal and state law.
-However, there are limitations as to who can participate and how much can be contributed to the tip pool.
-This will provide an overview of the guidelines involving tips, service charges and tip pooling, the current state of the law and some suggestions on how to stay compliant.
+However, for years there was a lack of clarity and competing interpretations as to who can participate and how much can be contributed to the tip pool.
+This will provide an overview of the guidelines involving tips, service charges and tip pooling, the current state of the law that was updated on March 23, 2018 and some suggestions on how to stay compliant.

 Generally, the burden of reporting tips falls on the employee.
 Employees that receive more than $20 in cash tips (cash, debit/credit cards) per month are required to report the tips to their employers by the 10th day of each month.
 The employer is then required to withhold FICA taxes, similar to non-tip wages.
 An employer is not liable for their share of FICA taxes if the employee fails to report tips.

 However, effective January 1, 2014, employers are required to treat mandatory gratuities as “service charge wages” instead of tips.
 This directly affects an employer’s responsibility to report and pay FICA taxes, as well as, overtime calculations.

 Under the new guidelines, the IRS stated that the difference between a tip and wage requires a factual determination considering all the circumstances.
 The IRS will generally categorize a payment as a tip (versus a wage) when: (1) the payment is made free of compulsion; (2) the customer retains the right to determine the amount; (3) payment is not subject to negotiation or employer policy; and, (4) the customer determines who gets payment.